A Guide to Project Management Fundamentals

 - Process for how things happpen in the project

-This is a qunatifiable measurable result that clearly states when the project is complpeted.
+This is a quantifiable measurable result that clearly states when the project is completed.

 Project managers take time to review the project, finding out what went well, what didn't, and what to improve upon in the next project.